 And lastly there is a circle labeled: Others.
 These are things that only other people can control.
 These include: their responses, their feelings, their words, reactions, choices, decisions, lifestyles, etc. Only other people can control their own lives and situations and so their circle will contain all of these things.

 So what is chaos?
-Chaos, according to Sharon, is when you step out of your circle (MINE) and try to enter into God’s circle or the Others’ circle.
+Chaos, according to Fern, is when you step out of your circle (MINE) and try to enter into God’s circle or the Others’ circle.
 When you step outside of your jurisdiction and attempting to either control a situation or react because of a situation that is not in your circle you are in chaos.

 If I have planned a picnic for Saturday and when I wake up that day the weather is rainy and windy there is nothing I can do about it.
 If I start crying and becoming angry and upset then I have left my circle and am dabbling in God’s circle.
 Only God can control the weather in this example and the proper response would be disappointment and acceptance.
 No amount of reacting on my part will change the weather or allow for my picnic to proceed as planned.
 Only God can change the weather.
 The same would go for being stuck in traffic.
 As inconvenient as it may be we cannot control it and therefore shouldn’t allow it to disrupt us internally to a point of chaos.
 After all, no amount of screaming or honking will move the traffic any faster.